petershift/fe2-ps-final/readme.md

 ## Additional Installs

 1. [React developer tools for Chrome](https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi?hl=en).
 Adds a tab to dev tools in Chrome (or Firefox).
-1. [Package Control: Babel](https://packagecontrol.io/packages/Babel).
-For syntax highlighting.
-An Atom react package is available.
+1. If you are using Sublime text use Babel - [Package Control: Babel](https://packagecontrol.io/packages/Babel)for syntax highlighting.
+An Atom react package is also available.
 Use `JavaScript(Babel)` as your highlighter in Sublime test.

-* app.js
+* `app.js`:

+Use a more appropraite image (from the React assets).

 `import logo from './anchor.svg';`